gdsbook/book/notebooks/02_geospatial_computational_environment.md

 ```

 We now have access to the entire library of methods and classes within the session, which we
-can call by prepending `geopandas.` to the name of the function we want.
+can call by prepending "`geopandas.`" to the name of the function we want.
 Sometimes, however, we will want to shorten the name to save keystrokes.
 This
 approach, called _aliasing_, can be done as follows: